-When it comes to our menstrual cycle there are numerous ways to support it.
-Due to all of the hormone-disruptors in our environment, our hormones can easily become imbalanced.
-One way to support our bodies is to eat for your menstrual cycle.
+When it comes to our menstrual cycle, there are numerous ways to support it.
+Due to all of the hormone disruptors in our environment, is learning how to eat for your menstrual cycle.

 As women, we go through four phases: menstruation, follicular, ovulatory, and luteal.
 Typically our cycle lasts for 28-days, but it ranges between 23-36 days.
-This is why it is important to track your cycle.
-Ideally, you track while you’re not on birth control as birth control disrupts the communication between our brain and ovaries.
+Ideally, you track while you’re not on birth control as birth control disrupts our brains and ovaries’ communication.

 Here is a brief overview of our hormonal phases:

-This is when our period starts.
+This is when our period start, in which we shed the uterine lining.
 On average, your period can last anywhere from 3 to 7 days.
-Hormonal this is when Estrogen and Progesterone are very low.
+Hormonal, this is when Estrogen and Progesterone are very low.

 The follicular begins the day you start your period and continues until you ovulate.
-The follicular phase is when Estrogen is increasing to grow a follicle to then become an egg.
-Progesterone also begins to slowly increase as well.
+The follicular phase is when Estrogen is increasing to grow a follicle to become an egg.
+Progesterone also begins to slowly increase, preparing for ovulation.
 This phase usually lasts 7-10 days.

 Each phase has specific foods and supplements you can incorporate to help your hormones.
 However, having a whole foods-based diet is the foundation you want.
 Aim for high-quality animal meats, free-range eggs, organic vegetables and fruits, healthy fats, and nuts/seeds.